2025 Nasser Hospital strikes: Investigation

 Shortly after the strikes, Israeli officials indicated that after an initial inquiry they had found that troops from the Golani Brigade in Khan Younis reported a "Hamas camera" that was near the hospital and was used for directing militant activity against the IDF.
 Officials did not provide any evidence, nor explain why the two strikes occurred or if there had been any attempt to determine if the camera was being operated by a reporter or Hamas.
 The Associated Press later determined the camera actually belonged to Reuters.
 An investigation by Reuters in September 2025 stated that the targeted camera was Hussam al-Masri's.

-After international outcry, IDF investigators alleged 6 people who were killed in the attack were "Hamas militants".
-IDF spokesperson, Effie Defrin told reporters that while the IDF tries to avoid striking civilians it must at times pursue Hamas into civilian areas like hospitals.
-Defrin did not provide specific information regarding what Hamas assets were struck at the time, nor supply the names of the six militants said to be killed at the hospital.
+After international outcry, IDF investigators alleged 6 people who were killed in the attack were Hamas militants, providing names.
+A subsequent investigation by Associated Press noted inconsistencies in the claim, including that Israel provided no evidence for the allegations; one of the named individuals did not appear on the hospital's casualty list and doctors said no one by that name was killed; two others identified were a health care worker at Nasser Hospital and a driver for Gaza's Civil Defense; and authorities did not clarify whether any of the six were killed in the initial strike or identified among the crowd before the second strike.
 Ramy Abdu, the chairman of the Euro-Mediterranean Human Rights Monitor, directly challenged the claims by the IDF.
 He stated that two of the people labelled as Hamas militants were killed the day prior to their attack, that Imad al-Shaer was not a militant but a volunteer who had coordinated evacuations with the IDF, and that one of the people labelled as militants was not engaged in any activities but rather one of the hospital staff.
 He further suggested that the Israeli military gathered names from social media posts and not official documents that erroneously labelled people who were killed before the IDF attack.